nevoland/futurise/README.md

 ### Features

 - Event listener utilities that provide cleanup functions
-- Timer helpers with convenient cleanup functions
+- Timer helpers with convenient registering and cleanup functions
 - Promise generators that wait for event occurrences
+- Tool to delay function calls with throttling and introspection capabilities

 ## Usage